charlie2099/Director-Ai-For-Survival-and-Shooter-Games/README.md

 7) To make sure the rule is used by the Director, add the rule to the list in the constructor of the appropriate rule calculator script.
 8) Play around with the options in the Director's inspector to customise the Director to your liking!

 ## Dependencies
-- The Director's AAS system makes use of the AstarPathfinding project for generating a pathfinding nav mesh.
+- The Director's AAS system makes use of the AstarPathfinding project for generating a pathfinding nav mesh, but it does not come included with this project.
 You can download it here **https://arongranberg.com/astar/**